-5.X Key Issue #X:
+5.1 Use Cases

-5.X Key Issue #X: deployments where a SMF is not able / allowed to control UPF(s) throughout the whole PLMN
+5.1.x Use Case #X: deployments where a SMF is not able / allowed to control UPF(s) throughout the whole PLMN

-This key issue is related to objective 1 in the SID.

-It addresses following use case:

-Use case 1: Mobility across 2 regions within a PLMN

-In big countries the network may be divided into regions that each are locally (regionally) managed and where it is required that UPF deployed in a region are only “controlled” (via N4) by SMF(s) in the same region.
+In large countries the network may be divided into “regions” that each are locally (“regionally)” managed and where it is required that UPF deployed in a “region” are only “controlled” (via N4) by SMF(s) in the same “region”.
 This is called a “regional control” of UPF.

+The SMF may be not able to control UPFs throughout the whole PLMN.
+When the UE moves to a new area, there will be no UPF under the SMF control can connect the target NG-RAN.